-Sedition Act, which prohibits comment on issues defined as sensitive."
-In 1987, following a challenge to Prime Minister Mahathir Mohamad's rule from within the ruling party, the Sedition Act was amended and toughened, along with the Printing Presses and Publications Act.
-The consequence of these amendments is that the government has broad powers to ban or restrict publication.
-(In 1987, three newspapers were banned for six months.)
+Sedition Act, which prohibits comment on issues defined as sensitive."5 In 1987, following a challenge to Prime Minister Mahathir Mohamad's rule from within the ruling party, the Sedition Act was amended and toughened, along with the Printing Presses and Publications Act.
+The consequence of these amendments is that the government has broad powers to ban or restrict publication.6 (In 1987, three newspapers were banned for six months.)

 Further contributing to the constraint on free expression is the tight control exerted over ownership of media outlets.
 As Milne and Mauzy put it, "control of the press is now almost entirely in the hands of the government or pro-government organizations.
-The English press and the Malay press are now almost entirely government owned."
-The consequence is that the opposition, as well as challengers to the prime minister's rule from within his own party, seldom receive accurate or adequate coverage in the mainstream press, which substantially constrains their ability to court public opinion.
+The English press and the Malay press are now almost entirely government owned."7 The consequence is that the opposition, as well as challengers to the prime minister's rule from within his own party, seldom receive accurate or adequate coverage in the mainstream press, which substantially constrains their ability to court public opinion.

 As far as the machinery component of the 3Ms is concerned, the machinery of government is often utilized to reinforce the reelection prospects of the incumbent.
 Most importantly, supposedly in order to avoid ethnic clashes, outdoor rallies have been banned in Malaysia since 1969.
-However, this ban does not prohibit government leaders from organizing gatherings related to government work, such as for opening new projects.
-These gatherings are often used to make campaign speeches and deliver state largesse, which leaves the opposition at a distinct disadvantage.
+However, this ban does not prohibit government leaders from organizing gatherings related to government work, such as for opening new projects.8 These gatherings are often used to make campaign speeches and deliver state largesse, which leaves the opposition at a distinct disadvantage.

 As far as the money component is concerned, the distribution of state largesse has already been mentioned.
 In addition, the ban on outdoor rallies forces contenders to rely on expensive door-to-door campaigning at which the better financed ruling party has a distinct advantage because it can pay campaign workers better.
-In addition, "since the number of campaign posters and vehicles is not limited by law, this tends to benefit parties with greater access to funds."

-In addition to the 3Ms, Malaysia continues to have on its books an Internal Security Act that allows the government to make arrests without charges being filed and without judicial review, all in the name of national security.
+In addition, "since the number of campaign posters and vehicles is not limited by law, this tends to benefit parties with greater access to funds."9 charges being filed and without judicial review, all in the name of national security.
 In the decade prior to the currency crisis, this Act was most significantly used on two occasions.
 The first was in 1987, when several members of the opposition, including the prominent opposition leader Lim Kit Siang, were jailed for several months.
 The second was in 1990, when the brother of an opposition chief minister was detained.10